jasonblanchard/openapi-typescript-server/README.md

   // Register your typed route handlers const routeHandlers = registerRouteHandlers(API);

-  // Make Express routes from your route handlers. registerRoutes(routeHandlers, apiRouter);
+  // Make Express routes from your route handlers registerRoutes(routeHandlers, apiRouter);

   // Mount to the correct base path